Tropical Storm Harvey makes land in Belize

 By Mike McDonald

-GUATEMALA CITY Tropical storm Harvey hit the coast of Central America on Saturday, lashing Belize with strong winds and rain, and threatening to dump more on sugar- and coffee-producing areas in the region.
+GUATEMALA CITY, Aug 20 Tropical storm Harvey hit the coast of Central America on Saturday, lashing Belize with strong winds and rain and threatening to dump more on sugar- and coffee-producing areas in the region.

-The U.S. National Hurricane Centre (NHC) said Harvey would probably weaken as it moved inland but could still strafe Honduras and Guatemala with storm-force winds and rain.

-Hurricane forecasters were also closely watching a large tropical wave, located 400 km east of the Caribbean's Lesser Antilles, which was moving westwards fast.
+Hurricane forecasters were also closely watching a large tropical wave, located 250 miles (400 km) east of the Caribbean's Lesser Antilles, which was moving westward fast.

 The NHC gave this second system a 90 percent chance of becoming a tropical cyclone in the next 48 hours and advised the Lesser Antilles, the Virgin Islands, Puerto Rico, the Dominican Republic and Haiti to monitor its progress closely.

-Harvey made landfall in Belize near the town of Dangriga, some 55 km south of Belize City.
+Harvey made landfall in Belize near the town of Dangriga, some 35 miles (55 km) south of Belize City.

 "We've got heavy rain and strong winds," said a spokesman for police in Dangriga.
 "But no damage."